KevinAst/MyWeb/FireWithin/MyFaith.md

 will live out eternity.
 Whether we accept the truth or not, it is still the truth, and it will be the truth at the end of our lives when we stand before a Holy God.

+## God is Holy

+In reality, there is a deep chasm between us and the Holy God.
+It is difficult to even comprehend how Holy our God is.
+What separates us from God is our sinful nature, and there is nothing we can do _in and of ourselves_ to bridge that gap.

+## In the Beginning

+It wasn't always this way.
+When God created the world, we had a pure relationship with Him _(in Adam and Eve)_.
+They regularly communed with God in the garden and exerienced sheer happiness and joy.

+But God gave us free will, and Adam and Eve chose to disobey God _(and so by inference - us)_.
+Hence ushered in the severing of our relationship with God.

+From that very moment in time, God formulated a plan to bring us back into His fold.

+## Am I good enough?

+You might be saying, well I'm a relatively good person ...
+I look out for others, I'm not a cheat or a thief, etc.  Those are all good things, but it doesn't come close to the standard of a Holy God.

+- Jesus reveals that even our thoughts can be sinful (M{ bibleLink(`mat.5.22@@Matthew 5:22`) }M, M{ bibleLink(`mat.5.28@@Matthew 5:28`) }M)

+- James tells us that it is our desires that give birth to sinful action (M{ bibleLink(`jas.1.14-15@@James 1:14-15`) }M)

 ## The Gospel